klavins/LeanBook/md/src/PropositionalLogic.md

 for all propositions φ.
 However, this statement is not provable using the inference rules above.
 To prove this meta-mathematical observation is beyond the scope of this lecture and requires an argument about the formal `semantics` of intuitionist propositional logic.
 For now, accept the fact that φ ∨ ¬φ cannot be proved rom the inference rules given, despite its seeming obviousness.

 For this reason, intutionistic logic is weaker than classical logic.
 However, we can obtain classical logic by adding the above as a new axiom.
 When we get to proving statements in Lean, we'll see that we can add this axiom into our proofs if we would like to, so it is not big problem.
-However, it is also remarkable how much of mathematics we can prove without this axiom.
+However, it is also remarkable how much of mathematics we can do without this axiom.

+## Exercises

+1. Prove `∅ ⊢ p → (p ∨ q)`
+1. Prove `∅ ⊢ (p ∨ q) → (q ∨ p)`

  # REFERENCES